pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-We can also improve the ergonomics of using the `numberFact` dependency in our application.
+We also improve the ergonomics of using the `numberFact` dependency 'i our application.
 Over
 time the application may evolve into many features, and some of those features may also want access
-to `numberFact`, and explicitly passing it through all layers can get annoying.
+to `numberFact`, and explicitly passing it through all layers get annoying.
 There is a process
-you can follow to “register” dependencies with the library, making them instantly available to any
+you course to “register” dependencies with the library, making 'em instantly available to any
-layer in the application.
+layer 'i the application.

 > Note: For more in-depth information on dependency management, see the dedicated
 <doc:DependencyManagement> article.

-We can start by wrapping the number fact functionality in a new type:
+We start by wrapping the number fact functionality 'i a new type:

 ```swift
 struct NumberFactClient {